rescript-react-native/rescript-react-native.github.io/docs/example.md

 ## `./App.js`

-This can be you only JavaScript file if you want to be full ReasonML!
-It's just a proxy to `App.re` application wrapper.
+This can be you only JavaScript file if you want to be full ReScript!
+It's just a proxy to `App.res` application wrapper.

 ```javascript
 /**